hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ***RELATED INFORMATION***

-*Please refer to Hazelcast JavaDocs and see LifecycleListener, MembershipListener and DistributedObjectListener in `com.hazelcast.core` package.*
+*Please refer to Hazelcast JavaDocs and see LifecycleListener, MembershipListener and DistributedObjectListener in the `com.hazelcast.core` package.*
 <br></br>

 ##### NearCacheConfig